-Program Director: Karry Hardman
+Program Director: Kerry Hardman

-NOTE: This program is under review and the last intake for Renewable Energy will be fall 2021 for students, who have completed their Industrial Tech CAS degree.
+NOTE: This program is in moratorium and the last intake for Renewable Energy will be fall 2021 for students, who have completed their Industrial Tech CAS degree.
 No new students will be accepted into the program.